pokt-network/docs/content/pokt/wallets.md

 Make sure to store your Key File safely, if you lose it you will only be able to use the Private Key method to import your wallet anywhere.
 The Key File is the more secure method of importing your wallet since it is encrypted by your passphrase.
 {{% /notice %}}

-4. Click “Reveal Private Key” then enter your passphrase again to reveal the Private Key for your wallet.
+4. Click "Reveal Private Key" then enter your passphrase again to reveal the Private Key for your wallet.

 ![](/images/ClickRevealKey.png)
 ![Private Key obfuscated for security](/images/CreateRevealPrivateKey.png)